Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

   * integer - an integer (represented by float32)
   * double - a floating point number (represented by float32)
   * unique - any text
-  * multitext - A field that can have more than one value eg 'red', 'red,blue'
+  * multitext - A field that can have more than one value eg 'red', 'red, blue'
   * int32 - for larger integers e.g. genomic co-ordinates (represented by an int32)

 * **values** - For text and multitext colummns, this will be an array of the possible values, the raw data will contain the index(es) of the value(s) in the array.
 Text columns can't have more than 256 values and multitext no more than 65536